Make The Healthy Switch To Mediterranean Dips!

 Vegetable Based Dips

-The people from the Middle East love their eggplants (how long does eggplant last?).
+The people from the Middle East love their eggplants (What wine goes well with eggplant?).
 You will find the beautiful vegetable prepared and cooked in several ways.
 Grilled, stuffed or made into a dip.
-Two very popular mezze’s, Mutabal and Baba Ghanoush, both use eggplant as their main component, but have their dissimilarities in regard to their other ingredients.
+Two very popular mezze’s, Mutabal and Baba Ghanoush, both use eggplant (What wine goes well with eggplant?) as their main component, but have their dissimilarities in regard to their other ingredients.

 Both dips use aubergine, cooked in a most unorthodox way.
 It is put directly on an open flame and you cook it till it is charred on the outside.
 The heat penetrates into the vegetable making it soft from the inside.
 The characteristic smokiness of the dish comes from this process.
 The burnt skin should peel off easily.
 The procedure till here is the same for both Mutabal and Baba Ghanoush.